-The main objectives of collaboration systems are to facilitate communication and teamwork among the members of an organization and across organizations.
+The main objectives of collaboration systems are to facilitate communication and teamwork among the members of an organisation and across organisations.
 One type of collaboration system, known as a workflow system, is used to route relevant documents automatically to all appropriate individuals for their contributions.